Our Impact: Porter Stories

 Photo of Anna

-“There is a big difference between now and [before joining] KPAP.
+“There is a big difference between now and [before joining] KRTO.
 I have benefitted a lot and have made huge steps in life.
 My children are in school, I rent a farm for agriculture and I also keep 3 goats and 2 sheep, all from my mountain wages.
 I have diversified my income sources when not working on the mountain.
 I sell shoes and clothes and do food vending, depending on the seasons and opportunity.
-May God bless KPAP because they have helped us a lot.”
+May God bless KRTO because they have helped us a lot.”

 -Anna, porter